 Thematically, every aspect of the service gives expression to the gospel arc that shapes the service as a whole.
 Yet, each section should, when possible, also connect to the theme of the sermon.
 On this point, we follow in the tradition of the Reformers of the 1500s, who recovered the centrality of the Bible in the worship of the Church.
 In this way, we allow the narrative of redemption to shape the flow of the service, animated by the centrality of the preaching of the Scriptures.
 Our liturgy, or order of service, has been carefully constructed in light of our twin commitment to rehearsing the gospel and finding life in the preached Word.

-We stream our services to our Facebook page, hoping that those who are unable to join us in person will be encouraged and helped with this resource.
+We stream our services on our YouTube channel, hoping that those who are unable to join us in person will be encouraged and helped with this resource.
 Our purpose is not to replace the in-person gathering with a livestream experience, but to provide an opportunity for those interested in visiting our church to see what a service is like and to provide a short-term solution for those who normally worship with us in person, but are prohibited by sickness, inclement weather, or some other life interruption.
-If you have questions about what you observe in our services or would like to learn more, please email firstname.lastname@example.org.
+If you have questions about what you observe in our services or would like to learn more, please email email@example.com.

 Generally, our morning service is ninety minutes in length and follows the liturgy, or order of service, outlined and explained below.
 Often, the congregation is involved in responsive readings In each case, the prompts on the screen will guide you.
 At Resurrection Church, we also respond as a congregation following the reading of the Bible.
 The reader will end the reading by declaring, This is the Word of the Lord.
 In unison, the congregation response, Thanks Be to God.